 This course consists of the study of current best theories and practices in the teaching of listening, speaking, reading and writing in the classroom.
 Cultural and linguistic differences will be examined as they pertain to literacy instruction and communication.
 Phonics skills for teaching and learning will be stressed.
-Students will be required to spend two hours per week (or 20 hours), at an approved elementary school site observing, participating and tutoring students in reading.
+Students will be required to spend two hours per week at an approved elementary school site observing, participating and tutoring students in reading.
 Approved by the California Commission on Teacher Credentialing for teacher preparation in comprehensive, balanced literacy instruction.
 Cross-listed with EDU 416 & RDG 516.
+Twenty (20) hours of fieldwork required.
 Prerequisite: 6 (six) units from EDU 300, 302, and ETC 305/505 with grades of B or better.